idootop/nested_scroll_view_plus/README.md

   body: TabBarView(
     children: [
       CustomScrollView(
+        // 2.
+[IMPORTANT] Change the physics of CustomScrollView to AlwaysScrollableScrollPhysics
+        physics: const BouncingScrollPhysics(
+          parent: AlwaysScrollableScrollPhysics(),
+        ),
         slivers: <Widget>[
-          // 2.
+          // 3.
 Use OverlapInjectorPlus on top of your inner CustomScrollView OverlapInjectorPlus(),
           // Other children of CustomScrollView
           // ...,